link to ringley website

 3. Lease Provisions: The lease agreement itself may contain specific provisions regarding the disclosure of commissions or fees received by the freeholder.
 In my 30 years of practicing, I have never become across a lease that required the freeholder to share insurance commissions information with the leaseholders.

-4. RICS Code of Practice: The Royal Institution of Chartered Surveyors (RICS) has a Code of Practice for residential servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charges.
+4. RICS Code of Practice: The Royal Institution of Chartered Surveyors (RICS) has a Code of Practice for residential servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charges.
 This code encourages transparency and disclosure of commissions received by the freeholder or managing agent.
 It advises that all such commissions should be disclosed to leaseholders.
 Whilst RICS members should observe this Code of practice, there is no such obligation to a freeholder.

 5. The Insurance Act 2016: This Act primarily focuses on the law governing insurance contracts and related matters.
 The Insurance Act 2016 does not specifically address the disclosure of insurance commissions in leasehold properties or freeholders.
 However, in terms of insurance regulation, such as general insurance and consumer protection, there are requirements for the disclosure of commissions or fees received by insurance intermediaries or brokers.
 These requirements aim to promote transparency and ensure that consumers are aware of the financial arrangements and potential conflicts of interest.
 In short, this means that only Managing Agents and Insurance brokers need to declare commissions, not the freeholder of a block of flats.